nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_blankProject/setup_Java11.rst

  `Configuration in java11 <https://github.com/coastland/gsp-dba-maven-plugin#java11での設定>`_ (external site)

-Change of Jetty module used in automatic test (only for Web projects or RESTful Web service projects)
+Change of Jetty module used in automatic test (only for web projects or RESTful web service projects)
 ------------------------------------------------------------------------------------------------------------------

 The Jetty version which is configured by default in the blank project does not support Java11.